dotnet/runtime/src/libraries/System.Configuration.ConfigurationManager/src/README.md

 ## About

 Provides types that support using XML configuration files (`app.config`).
-Only use this package when migrating the existing .NET Framework code that already uses XML configuration.
-When writing a new code, use [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) instead.
+This package exists only to support migrating existing .NET Framework code that already uses System.Configuration.
+When writing new code, use another configuration system instead, such as [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/).

 For more information, see the documentation: